High School Parent/Student Handbook

 Detention expectations:

-- Students may not change detention times.
-Parents may request a change in detention times by calling the office prior to the detention.
+• Students may not change detention times.
+Parents may request a change by calling the office prior to detention.

-- A staff member and student will decide together when the detention is to be served.
-The detention is to be served in a timely fashion.
+• A staff member and student will decide together when the detention is to be served.

-- A student who is absent from school on the day of an assigned detention must reschedule the detention by noon of his/her return.
+• A student absent on the day of an assigned detention must reschedule by noon of the day they return.

-- Students are not to sleep, play games, or talk.
+• Students may not sleep, play games, or talk.

-Students who do not attend, arrive late, cause any disruptions whatsoever, or fail to follow the above expectations during detention will be asked to leave and will receive a Saturday Morning Detention.
+Students who do not attend, arrive late, cause disruptions, or fail to follow expectations during detention will be asked to leave and will receive a Saturday Morning Detention.

 Saturday Morning Detention

-At the discretion of the high school administration a student may be assigned a Saturday Morning Detention as a disciplinary consequence for inappropriate behavior in lieu of an out of school suspension.
-Saturday Morning Detentions are held from 8:00
+At the discretion of high school administration, a student may be assigned Saturday Morning Detention in lieu of an out-of-school suspension.
+Saturday Morning Detentions are held from 8:00 a.m. to 12:00 p.m.

 Saturday Morning Detention expectations:

-- Be on time at the front door.
-Students who arrive later than 8:00 a.m. will not be admitted.
+• Be on time at the front door.
+Students arriving after 8:00 a.m. will not be admitted.

-- Students are not to sleep, play games, or talk.
+• Students may not sleep, play games, or talk.

-Students are to work on assigned materials or academic reading matter for the entire session.
+• Students must work on assigned materials or academic reading matter for the entire session.

-Students who do not attend, arrive late, cause any disruptions whatsoever, or fail to follow the above expectations during Saturday Morning Detention will be asked to leave and will receive an in school or out of school suspension.
+Students who do not attend, arrive late, cause disruptions, or fail to follow expectations during Saturday Morning Detention will be asked to leave and receive an in-school or out-of-school suspension.
 Transportation to and from Saturday Morning Detention is the responsibility of the parent/guardian.
-Should an emergency occur that would prevent the student from attending, the parent/guardian must call the High School at 676-9055, and leave a message for the Assistant Principal.
-Please be prepared to verify the emergency.

 In-School Suspension (Restriction)

-A student may be assigned an In-School Suspension (ISS) in the event that an infraction is not related to student safety and arrangements can be made with staff members.
-When a student is assigned to an ISS, cooperation with the staff member hosting the ISS is expected.
-A student in ISS will be restricted from hall passing and lunch will be eaten within the assigned room.
-A student must bring enough assignments or reading materials for the duration of the school day.
+A student may be assigned an In-School Suspension (ISS) when an infraction is not related to student safety and arrangements can be made with staff members.
+A student in ISS is expected to cooperate with the hosting staff member, will be restricted from hall passing, and will eat lunch in the assigned room.
+The student must bring enough assignments or reading materials for the duration of the school day.

 Removal of a Student from School Pending Investigation/Emergency Removal

-When a building administrator deems it necessary, a student may be removed temporarily from school.
-A student charged with, suspected of committing, or suspected of being involved in an infraction or incident may be removed from the building for up to a 24-hour period pending formal charges.
+When a building administrator deems it necessary, a student may be temporarily removed from school.
+A student charged with, suspected of committing, or suspected of being involved in an infraction or incident may be removed from the building for up to a 24-hour period pending formal charges in order to:

-- to defuse a situation that could become worse without such removal, or
+• defuse a situation that could worsen without removal; or

-- for other reason(s) in the best interests or safety of a particular student, a school, its students, or its staff.
-See board policy 5610
+• address other reasons in the best interests or safety of a particular student, the school, students, or staff.

 Due Process Rights

-Before a student may be suspended or expelled from school, there are specific procedures that must be followed.
+Before a student may be suspended or expelled from school, specific procedures must be followed.

 Suspension from School